wesbarnett/MolecularDynamics.jl/README.md

 James W. Barnett
 jbarnet4@tulane.edu

-These are some utilities for reading in and processing [Gromacs](http://www.gromacs.org)-related file formats with the [Julia](http://www.julialang.org) language.
+These are some utilities for the reading in and analysis of [Gromacs](http://www.gromacs.org)-related file formats with the [Julia](http://www.julialang.org) language.
 Several modules are included.

 *  Gmx - the main module.
 Combine Xtc and Ndx functions to be able to read in an xtc file into an